GRADUATE STUDENT TRAVEL AWARD

-“The authors gratefully acknowledge the Graduate Student Travel Award and support from the Purdue University Center for Cancer Research, P30CA023168.”
-The awardee is required to include the PCCR logo on their presentations and may contact the administrative contact listed above.
+Posters and subsequent publications containing presented data should include the text, “The authors gratefully acknowledge the Graduate Student Travel Award and support from the Purdue University Center for Cancer Research, P30CA023168.”
+The awardee is required to include the PCCR logo on their presentations and may contact the administrative contact listed above for relevant images.

-The applicant will provide their ORCID and join the PCCR LinkedIn group page to stay connected for reporting purposes during the electronic application process.
+The applicant must provide prior to submission of the proposal their ORCID and join the PCCR LinkedIn group page to stay connected for reporting purposes during the electronic application process.
 For assistance use the administrative contact listed above.

 No Cost Extension (NCE)